Optimizing Asyncio for Traffic File Uploads

 self.manifest = AuditManifest()

-# The session, queue, and worker tasks are bound to the running event
+# Session, queue, and workers are bound to the running loop -> created in start().

 self.session: Optional[aiohttp.ClientSession] = None